gingerbeardman/gingerbeardman.github.io/_posts/2023-03-20-reviewing-the-iphone-xs-in-2023.md

 So, why an Xs over a newer iPhone?
 Many reasons.

 ## Good
-- Extra RAM is the biggest benefit, especially when it comes to multitasking
+- Extra RAM is the biggest benefit, especially when it comes to multi-tasking
 - Home bar interactions are great, they make sense for this device
 - Safari address bar at the bottom also makes sense!
 - One of my favourite gestures is swiping up on the editable Safari address bar to get to tab view